 I’m the Interim Vicar of Marsden and Slaithwaite with East Scammonden, licensed at the beginning of 2020 for three years, to help our Churches grow in the knowledge and love of God and to share the good news of Jesus Christ within our communities.
 I’m excited to be here in the Colne Valley and have felt warmly welcomed by everyone I’ve met.

-My background is in Analytical Chemistry and laboratory software systems, having worked for nearly 25 years in different commercial environments before training for ministry in the Church of England.
+My background is in Analytical Chemistry and laboratory software systems, having worked for 20 years in different commercial environments before training for ministry in the Church of England.
 I am not a lifelong Christian, having only came to faith in my thirties… but I believe that God has been caring for me throughout my life, whether I acknowledged it or not.

 I feel no conflict between faith and science; for me they are complementary approaches to understanding this beautiful Universe we live in.
 I believe curiosity is essential for the scientist and healthy for the religious believer: curiosity is what engages our mind in trying to fathom out the complexities of God’s good creation.